By: Marilyn L. Davis

 However, if the hidden or less apparent motives for the self-defeating behaviors, actions, and thoughts remain unaddressed, there is usually just surface change.

 We all know that stealing, or taking something that belongs to someone else, is wrong.
-Although there are laws against it, religions have rules about it, and most people acknowledge that it is terrible; it happens every day.
+Although there are laws against it, religions have rules about it, and most people acknowledge that it is terrible; it happens every day, and people get arrested for stealing.

 - So why do people steal?